 - Integrate operational (O) data, such as revenue and ad spend so you can connect your brand tactics with business outcomes

-Ultimately, a brand experience program ensures you’re on the right track towards your brand goals – whether you want to be Apple or Nike.
+Ultimately, a brand experience tool ensures you’re on the right track towards your brand goals – whether you want to be Apple or Nike.

 Arriving at brand naming that really resonates is just one part of the puzzle.
 We already mentioned that this will sit alongside your marketing, visual design, and other elements, but it’s worth reiterating because aligning all these parts of your brand can have a huge impact on customer loyalty.

 Did you know that being consistent with your branding across all platforms can increase revenue by up to 23%?

 People expect to have the same experience – whether that’s simply visual, or more meaningful and interactive – wherever they go, so ensuring you have an airtight, uniform approach to your branding and brand experience is a must.